michel-kraemer/citeproc-java/using/getting-started/index.md

 ---

 Generally, citeproc-java runs on JRE 6 or higher.
-However, JRE 7 or higher is preferred due to the following reasons.
+However, JRE 7 or higher is preferred for the following reasons.

 The library wraps around [citeproc-js](https://bitbucket.org/fbennett/citeproc-js/wiki/Home).
 It executes this JavaScript library through the Java Scripting API.
-Out of the box citeproc-java runs on all systems with a JRE 7 or higher installed.
+Out of the box, citeproc-java runs on all systems with a JRE 7 or higher installed.

 Although the JRE 6 is bundled with the [Rhino JavaScript engine](https://developer.mozilla.org/de/docs/Rhino) it lacks support for E4X (ECMAScript for XML) which is needed by citeproc-java.
 However,